raphaelaugustb/capto/README.md

 ### API Documentation

-You can acess all of it methods downloading JSON endpoints on documents or using swagger by acessing http://localhost:8080/swagger-ui/index.html after running project
+You can get endpoints by downloading JSON on documents or using swagger by acessing http://localhost:8080/swagger-ui/index.html after running project

 Supported by Bruno and Postman